Class 9 Hazmat During Transportation

 What Counts as Bulk Packaging in US Hazmat Class 9 Shipping?

 Anything above 1,000 gallons in capacity counts as bulk packaging.
+What Is a Hazmat Endorsement?
 This notion refers to US hazmat class 9 shipping rules and regulations.
 It is an official FMCSA transportation policy.

 Do I Need PHMSA Registration for Hauling Class 9 Hazmat?